vitorbarbosa1221412/SIDIS-3DB-G02/README.md

 ## Deployment Instructions
 To deploy the HAP project, the user most have the following software and configurations in their system.

-Docker: All the microservices and their dependencies are in containers that are managed by [Docker](https://www.docker.com/).
+- **Docker**: All the microservices and their dependencies are in containers that are managed by [Docker](https://www.docker.com/).

+- **Docker Compose File**: The file [compose.yaml](compose.yaml) installs all the images and creates the containers necessary for the system to run.

+- **SIDIS-25-26 Project Folder**: The folder containing the project code and documentation.

 ## C4